biometryhub/rss-symposium-website/content/schedule.md

 16:00 – 17:30 | RSS in Big Data in plant and animal genetics | TBA
 17:30 – 19:30 | Symposium closing | Farewell drinks
 19:30 – 21:30 | Webinar, reflecting on the discussions in the Symposium | Facilitators:Jennifer Brown and Olena Kravchuk Contributors: Zehua Chen

+Add some text here (Could make it hidden if necessary)